What are Core Banking Systems?

-Core banking systems serve as the central repository of account and general ledger information for financial institutions.
+Core banking solutions serve as the central repository of account and general ledger information for financial institutions.
 Many cores also provide a platform to power online banking and ATMs.

 Core Banking Systems’ Account Information

-A bank’s core system stores account-related data, including:
+A bank or credit union’s core system stores account-related data, including:

 • Account numbers